 HONR 3012 Honors Special Topics (3).
-A junior level course designed to expose students to current issues, personalities, activities, and career opportunities in various areas of study toffered by the university, through guest speakers, field trips, and the study of selected topics that will prepare them for excellence upon graduation.
+A junior level course designed to expose students to current issues, personalities, activities, and career opportunities in various areas of study offered by the university, through guest speakers, field trips, and the study of selected topics that will prepare them for excellence upon graduation.
+Some sections designated as part of the Leadership curriculum.
 This course is usually experiential in nature.
+Course may be taken twice.